mateuszmackowiak/NativeAlert/README.md

 # Text input Dialog (Android /IOS) #
 Show a dialog with defined by user input text fields.

+NOW ON IOS 4.0 (on IOS 5 uses the new methods) - on ios 4 don't know if Apple will not refuses
 ###Important:###
-IOS limitations - Temporary only IOS 5.0.
-There can be only 2 buttons and 2 text inputs.
+IOS limitations -  There can be only 2 buttons and 2 text inputs.
 To display message specyfie for the first NativeTextField editable == false

 *Usage:*

 	public function openTextInputDialog(event:MouseEvent):void{
 		if(NativeTextInputDialog.isSupported()){
 			textInputDialog = new NativeTextInputDialog();
-			textInputDialog.theme = NativeTextInputDialog.THEME_HOLO_LIGHT;
+			textInputDialog.theme = NativeTextInputDialog.ANDROID_HOLO_DARK_THEME;

 			textInputDialog.addEventListener(NativeDialogEvent.CANCELED,trace);
 			textInputDialog.addEventListener(NativeDialogEvent.OPENED,trace);
-			textInputDialog.addEventListener(NativeExtensionErrorEvent.ERROR,trace);
-			textInputDialog.addEventListener(NativeTextInputDialogEvent.CLOSED, onTextInputDialogClosedHandler);
+			textInputDialog.addEventListener(ErrorEvent.ERROR,trace);// changed from NativeExtensionErrorEvent
+			textInputDialog.addEventListener(NativeDialogEvent.CLOSED, onTextInputDialogClosedHandler);//before NativeTextInputDialogEvent

 			var v:Vector.<NativeTextField> = new Vector.<NativeTextField>();